 Independent Graduate Students are subject to the fees and regulations applicable to such categories of students.

-Normally, an independent graduate student who receives an F grade is no longer allowed to continue studies.
+An independent graduate student who receives an F grade is no longer allowed to continue studies.

 Graduate independent students are eligible to audit courses.
 Refer to the section on Auditing Students